VIC.GOV.AU | Policy and Advisory Library

 Grants

-If the school is seeking minor works that are considered straight-forward, the project can be delivered through the school as a grant.
-This is where the school engages a builder directly to undertake the approved works.
+If the school is seeking minor works that are considered straight-forward, the VSBA may provide the school with a grant for a school led project.
+In this case the school engages a builder directly to undertake the approved works.

-The school is also responsible for ensuring that contractors provide statutory and other compliance documentation for the works.
+The school is also responsible for ensuring that contractors provide statutory and other compliance documentation for the works, as per the Contractor OHS Management policy and any other local policies such as the school's Visitor's policy.

 Upon completion of the project, the school must submit completion acquittal documentation to the VSBA as outlined in grant correspondence provided to the school.
 Reimbursement of funds is then made to the school.

-Continued use of the gas lines would have constituted a significant health and safety risk, so the lines were isolated.
-The school did not have sufficient funds to replace the gas lines.
+Continued use of the classrooms would have constituted a significant health and safety risk, so they were isolated.
+The school did not have sufficient funds to conduct the termite management plan or to replace the door frames, doors and flooring of the classrooms.

 Application process

-In January 2019, Example Primary School submitted an application with the following supporting documentation:
+In January 2023, following a conversation with their Provision and Planning Manager, Example Primary School submitted an application in AIMS which included the following supporting documentation:

-• a report from the local plumber outlining the problem, stating that replacing the gas lines was the only solution
+• a report from the exterminator outlining the problem, stating that actions in the termite management plan and the replacement of the door frames, doors and flooring were the only solution

 • CASES21 Subprogram Transaction reports, proving that SRP funds allocated to maintenance had been spent

-The application was endorsed by the Regional Office, and then the VSBA, in February 2019.
+The application was endorsed by the regional office, and then approved by the VSBA, in February 2023.

 Emergency works timeline*

-• VSBA Project Manager appointed and contacts school
+• VSBA Senior Project Officer appointed and contacts the school

-• VSBA appoints a Consultant to oversee the project
+• VSBA tenders and appoints a consultant to oversee the project

 • Consultant visits school to assess the issue